izuzanak/yapgen/README.md

 ## Building parser generator

+Programming language LUA in version [5.2](http://www.lua.org/ftp/) or greater is needed for yapgen compilation.

 Container generator [`cont`](https://github.com/izuzanak/cont) is needed for yapgen compilation.
 Compile it and place binary `process` to your `PATH` directory.